manuelgug/Shitty_Contigs/README.md

     for f in *.fasta; do blastn -query $f -db nt -outfmt 0 -out "$f".blast -num_alignments 0 -num_threads 40 -num_descriptions 20; done

 ## Usage
-Just place the correctly named assemblies and blast files on the same folder and run the script (you may need to make the script executable first with
+Just place the correctly named assemblies and blast files on the same folder and run the script

     chmod +x Shitty_Contigs.sh #only for the first time you run the script in a given computer ./Shitty_Contigs.sh